- A.15.1. What is the Thread Pool and what problem does it solve?

 If you are using the

-Lastly, if your workload comprises mainly short queries, the Thread Pool will be beneficial.
+Lastly, if your workload comprises mainly short queries, the Thread Pool should be beneficial.

 To learn more, see Section 22.214.171.124, “Thread Pool Tuning”.